alpkeskin/wau/README.md

 # Where are you ? :monocle_face:
- wau helps you find apps where target email is registered.
+ - wau helps you find apps where target email is registered.
+   - It takes less than **2** seconds!
+   - It can be executed through a Command Line Interface!

 > The development process continues and the project is open to contributions.